Student Code of Conduct

 1.5 Students are subject to University disciplinary action if the student withdraws from classes while a conduct matter is pending.

-2.1 “Appellate Officer” includes the Director of Student Life and Services and Director of Residence Life and University Commons.
+2.1 “Appellate Officer” includes the Senior Director of Student Services & Judicial Affairs and Vice President of Student Affairs.

 2.2 “Board” means the University Hearing Board.